-I love this Authentic New England Clam Chowder recipe.
-Growing up in a Russian household, we never ate clam chowder.
+I love this Creamy New England Style Clam Chowder recipe.
+It's also known as Boston Clam Chowder.
+Growing up in a Russian household, we never ate creamy clam chowder.
+We never ate any type of seafood chowder.
 My mum won't even eat shrimp, as she call them ocean worms!
 She doesn't know what she's missing!

 Clam Chowder isn't that common in Australia, Campbell's Soup doesn't sell it here.
-We don't have anywhere near the varieties of fresh clams that are available in North America, and they aren't as popular here.
-We have Pipis, Vongole, Razor Clams and Cockles, which are all shellfish with a double hinged shell, which generically are called clams.
-Any of these clams will work great for this recipe.
+We don't have anywhere near the same varieties of fresh clams that are available in North America, and they aren't as popular here.

 - 1 onion

 - 5 potatoes peeled and diced

 - ½ cup dry white wine

 - 1 tablespoon fresh thyme chopped

 - 1 bay leaf

 - 1 cup whipping cream

 - 2 tablespoons corn starch